Unidocs1/sphinx_repo_manager/source/eula/axr_1.0.1.md

 >   *b.* Distribution to other licensees – You may Distribute the Licensed
 >   Technology (including as modified by you under the License) in Source Code
->   or object code format, or any Content, to an AcceleratXR Licensee who has
+>   or object code format, or any Content, to an Xsolla Backend Licensee who has
 >   rights under its license to the same Version of the Source Code that you are
 >   Distributing.

 >   *c.* Distributions to employees and contractors – You also may Distribute
->   Content to an AcceleratXR Licensee who is your employee or your contractor
+>   Content to an Xsolla Backend Licensee who is your employee or your contractor
 >   who does not have rights under their license to the same Content, but only
->   to permit that AcceleratXR Licensee to utilize that Content in good faith to
+>   to permit that Xsolla Backend Licensee to utilize that Content in good faith to
 >   develop a Product on your behalf for Distribution by you under the License,
 >   and not for the purpose of Content pooling or any other Distribution or
 >   sublicensing of Content that is not permitted under this Agreement.